AmirhosseinSadough/DAD/readme.md

 To run the various benchmarking methods, you first need to install the required dependencies.
 For compatibility and isolation of dependencies, we recommend creating a new Anaconda environment using the provided environment.yml file:

-1.Create the environment:
+1. Create the environment:
 ```
 conda env create -f environment.yml
 ```

-2.Activate the environment:
+2. Activate the environment:
 ```
 conda activate UADbenchmark
 ```

-Running Anomaly Detection Methods on the Benchmark
-You can run the benchmarking evaluations using the following commands:
+3. Running Anomaly Detection Methods on the Benchmark You can run the benchmarking evaluations using the following commands:

 .
 HPT-based Benchmarking (Hyperparameter Tuning-based):